frigtear/frigtear/README.md

-- Freshman at the University of Iowa
+- University of Iowa class of 2027